-Coaching this young running back core is Darian Hagan, who will be entering his 15th season with the University of Colorado Boulder football staff.
+Coaching this young running back core is Darian Hagan, who will be entering his 15th season with the Colorado Buffaloes.
 Hagan previously held the position of running back coach 10 years ago and is now in his second stint at CU.
 Hagan formerly played as a quarterback for the Buffs from 1988 to 1991.
 In 1991, he helped lead the team to the national championship.
 Now back as a coach, Hagan will have plenty of work to do, but talent shouldn’t be an issue, even among such young players.

 “We got at least three running backs who can get it done,” Tucker said.
 “I actually saw Jarek Broussard step up today early in the scrimmage; in terms of having depth at that position I think we are sound and solid.”